-Heated pavement provides a means of deicing airfield pavement using heating elements to minimize or eliminate the use of pavement deicing chemicals.
-Although this technology has been used on bridges and to some extent at overseas airports, it is in its development stage for U.S. aviation applications.
+Heated pavement provides a means of deicing airfield pavement using electrical heating elements to minimize or eliminate the use of pavement deicing chemicals.

+This practice is in the development stage.
+Implementation would be the responsibility of the airport.

 The concept behind heated-pavement systems is that pavement surface temperatures are maintained above the freezing point of water, thus preventing accumulations of snow and ice from bonding with the pavement.
-Accomplishing this could facilitate the mechanical removal of frozen precipitation from paved areas, and reduce the need for chemical deicing and anti-icing agents.
+Accomplishing this could facilitate the mechanical removal of frozen precipitation from paved areas, and could reduce the need for chemical deicing and anti-icing agents.